hanamurayama/timelytogether-web-portal/README.md

 - Deeper integration with physical display hardware
 - Long-term use and family communication patterns

-## License
+## Contact & Use

-This project is shared for educational and portfolio purposes.
+This project is shared for educational and portfolio review purposes only.

+If you are interested in expanding this project and exploring collaboration, please feel free to reach out:

+📧 hanamurayama.work@gmail.com

+I’d love to expand the scope of this project😊